-Peripheral Artery Disease or PAD is when the arteries in the legs become stiff or narrow due to plaque build-up and block the flow of blood and oxygen from the heart.
-PAD is sometimes called Leg Artery Disease and can cause discomfort anywhere in the legs between the hips down to the upper feet when walking.
+Peripheral artery disease (PAD) occurs when the arteries in the legs become stiff or narrow due to plaque build-up and block the flow of blood and oxygen from the heart.
+PAD is sometimes called "leg artery disease" and can cause discomfort anywhere in the legs between the hips down to the upper feet when walking.
 It may even lead to limb loss, heart attack or stroke.

-Peripheral Artery Disease is more likely to develop as you age, and the risk increases with the presence of diabetes, obesity, high blood pressure and high cholesterol.
-Living a healthy lifestyle is the best way to prevent the onset of PAD quit smoking, exercise by walking several times a week, eat a healthy diet and maintain an ideal body weight, manage diabetes and take measures to lower your blood pressure and cholesterol.
+Peripheral artery disease is more likely to develop with age, and the risk increases with the presence of diabetes, obesity, high blood pressure and high cholesterol.
+Living a healthy lifestyle, with nutrition and exercise and without smoking, is the best way to prevent the onset of PAD.

 A routine physical exam which includes listening to the heartbeat, taking blood pressure and asking about medical history may indicate the potential presence of PAD.
-If you fall into a high-risk category, your doctor may take your pulse behind the knees or on the feet.
-If PAD is suspected, an Ankle-Brachial Index may be performed which compares the blood pressure in the arms and legs, and a cholesterol test may be recommended.
+If a patient falls into a high-risk category, the doctor may take a pulse behind the knees or on the feet.
+If PAD is suspected, an ankle-brachial index may be performed which compares the blood pressure in the arms and legs, and a cholesterol test may be recommended.

-How your NYM physician treats PAD depends on the severity of the condition and ranges from lifestyle changes (ie - smoking cessation, exercise) to medications (ie to lower cholesterol or blood pressure) to surgery.
+Treatment depends on the severity of the condition and ranges from lifestyle changes (smoking cessation, exercise) to medications (to lower cholesterol or blood pressure) to surgery.